kalekdev/uni/semester-1/lineare-algebra/notes.typ

 This can be derived from the fact that $n = sum "AM"_i$ due to the fundamental theorem of algebra.

 == Normal Matrices
-An identity in terms of the Hermetian $bold(A^H)$ of a matrix will also be assumed to be valid for the tranpose unless stated otherwise.
+Identities in terms of the Hermetian $bold(A^H)$ of a matrix will also be assumed to be valid for the real tranpose unless stated otherwise.

 $
   bold(A) "is normal" <=> bold(A^H A = A A^H)
 $

-TODO: Overarching statement about their eigenvalues
+A useful property of normal matrices in general is that $n$ eigenvectors *can always be chosen to be orthogonal* to each other:
+- If there are $n$ distinct eigenvalues, these eigenspaces are orthogonal to one another
+- If there are eigenvalues with geometric multiplicity $> 1$ this is not an issue.
+For example, all vectors are eigenvectors of the identity matrix's only eigenvalue $lambda = 1$, and we can choose any $n$ dimensional orthogonal basis without issues to satisfy this statement.
+$
+  bold(A) "is normal" => bold(A) "has n orthogonal eigenvalues" => bold(A) "is diagonalizable!"
+$

+Therefore, they are diagonalisable through an ortho(normal) change of basis matrix - the eigenvalues are not just linearly independent:
+$
+  bold(A = Q Lambda Q^(-1)= Q Lambda Q^T)\
+$
+Dividing each column by its norm can make the orthogonal matrices orthonormal.

+This is an incredibly useful statement for computation - we love orthonormal and diagonal matrices!

+This is be generalised with unitary matrices as the so called *Spectral Theorem*:
+$
+  bold(A) "is normal" => bold(A = U Lambda U^H)
+$
+The inverse does *not* always apply.

+LTD: Reason for name, investigate optics applications

 === Symmetric Matrices
 A square matrix may be symmetric across its diagonal: